Unsure of How to Start?

 A significant part of marketing these days is concentrated on bringing potential customers to your company’s website.
-But that effort is wasted if they don’t feel welcomed, intrigued and rewarded when they visit.
+But that effort is wasted if they don’t feel welcomed, intrigued or rewarded when they visit.

 Content is key – we’ll get to that in a minute – but to make the experience as helpful as possible for the people you want as customers, it’s important to have the right combination of elements, an intuitive and inviting design, and a solid strategy for maintenance, evaluation and revision.
 Your marketing platform should enable you to track visits with a useful degree of detail so you can pinpoint what’s working and what isn’t.

 Some platforms have templates that will help you build your website, if that’s what you want.
 But even if you prefer to handle that by yourself, the platform should help you keep your site in tiptop shape.
 Most of us know what’s it’s like to pull up a website and feel as if you’ve opened the door to a musty room that has been closed for years.
 Web pages and landing pages have to be updated constantly to stay fresh and to keep up with the rapid evolution of SEO.
 A good marketing platform makes that easy.
-HubSpot keeps all the website elements together and well-integrated.
+The right SaaS marketing agency can keep all the website elements together and well-integrated.

 Vibrant content on your website, smartly promoted in emails and on social media, can be a huge asset in building customer relationships.
 Customers should feel like the content was written with them in mind, and, with the right information, it can be.
 This is where a strong marketing platform can be a huge asset, drilling deep into data to help you craft your content with a clear idea of your audience.
 Your goal is to provide information that your visitors will find valuable and interesting.